 Principles of analog signal amplification, signal conditioning, filtering; operational amplifier circuit analysis and design; principles of operation of diodes, bipolar transistors, field effect transistors; discrete transistor amplifier analysis and design; laboratory included.
-Prerequisites: ENGR:2120 and PHYS:1612.
+Prerequisites: ENGR:2120 and PHYS:1612 and MATH:2560.

-Professional aspects of electrical engineering presented through lectures and discussions by guest speakers, field trips, films, panel discussions.
+Professional aspects of electrical and computer engineering, and computer science, presented through lectures and discussions by guest speakers, field trips, and panel discussions.
 Requirements: junior standing.

 Modern design and analysis of digital switching circuits; combinational logic; sequential circuits and system controllers; interfacing and busing techniques; design methodologies using medium- and large-scale integrated circuits; lab arranged.
 Requirements: sophomore standing.

 Design of software for engineering systems; algorithm design and structured programming; data structures; introduction to object-oriented programming in JAVA; applications to engineering problems; lab arranged.
 Prerequisites: ENGR:2730.
 Same as IGPI:3330.

 ECE:3350 Computer Architecture and Organization 3 s.h.